ElectronSutra/venture/pages/character-creation/twenty-questions.md

 question.
 What color is your skin?
 Your hair?
 Your eyes?
 Do you have any scars or markings?
 Are you disabled in some visible way?
 How do you wear your hair?

-Most people on the Blessed Isle are Wàn, the ethnic group from the area around the Imperial City.
-The Empress herself is Wàn.
-The Wàn tend to be pale and slender, with large angular eyes and very prominent epicanthic folds; they look like East Asian people but with red or brown hair.
-Dozens of other ethnic groups native to the Isle have been absorbed by the Realm, and their traits still run strong outside the big cosmopolitan cities.
+The dominant ethnic group on the Blessed Isle is the Wàn.
+They strongly resemble Han Chinese people.

-Creation embraces an almost anime aesthetic when it comes to your hair and eyes;
-nearly every color is natural somewhere.
+Creation embraces an anime aesthetic when it comes to your hair and eyes; nearly every color is natural somewhere.
 Embrace your weird looks!

 In the section on [clothes](/gear/clothing/), you can read more about what fashions are prominent on the Isle.